louislefevre/onyx/docs/report.md

 Variables are implicitly defined, not requiring any kind of type declaration.
 Whenever a variable is assigned with a new value of a different type, this conversion is allowed so long as no other operation is being performed at the same (e.g. adding, subtracting, etc).
 All variables are also accessible on the global scope, making it possible to declare them within loops and conditionals.

 ### 7.3 Intuitive Syntax <a name="7.3"></a>
 For the syntax there was a plan to use English words for nearly everything in order to make it as intuitive as possible, an example being ```var equals 10```.
 Though from user testing it became apparent that the main audience this was thought to benefit (young children) would not find it very helpful, and were perfectly capable of understanding regular mathematical syntax.
 As a result the language is written to use English for variables, conditionals and loops, and operators for any kind of data manipulation.
-This is essentially a good middle ground where any written code is not complex and easy to understand, whilst also not being too verbose.
+This was a good middle ground where any written code is not complex and easy to understand, whilst also not being too verbose.

 ### 7.4 Insightful Error Messages <a name="7.4"></a>
 Error messages have been made as simple as possible, and include line numbers, coloured markings, description of the error, and a possible solution.
 An effort was made to remove use of any jargon and have the problem explained in a clear manner that keeps beginners in mind; an attempt to remove confusion and frustration during learning experiences.